Berry maturity effects on physic and chemical characteristics of traditional sparkling wines produced from Chardonnay and Sauvignon blanc grapes.

 3Departamento Nutrición y Bromatología, Toxicología y Medicina Legal.
 Facultad de Farmacia, Universidad de Sevilla.
 Sevilla, Spain.

-Keywords: sparkling wines; berry maturity; foaming properties; volatile compounds; SPME.
+sparkling wines; berry maturity; foaming properties; volatile compounds; SPME.